Whetham, Professor David

 - Ethical Dimensions of Warfare

 - Development of the Laws of War

 Ethics and War

 David’s main research interests are focused on the ethical dimensions of warfare and the development of the laws of war.
 In Spring 2011, David was a Resident Fellow at the Stockdale Center for Ethical Leadership at the US Naval Academy, Annapolis, and in 2009, he was a Visiting Fellow with the Centre for Defence Leadership and Ethics at the Australian Defence College, Canberra.
 He is also a visiting lecturer in military ethics at the Baltic Defence College and for the Royal Brunei Armed Forces.
 David was a co-founder of the European Chapter of the International Society for Military Ethics, which convenes an annual conference, and he is a member of the Military Ethics Education Network steering group.
-He is married with two children, and in his spare time is a Magistrate on the Wiltshire bench, plays trombone with the Corsham Band and the Nathan Jones All Stars and fences with the medieval longsword and epée.
+He is married with two children, and in his spare time is a Magistrate on the Wiltshire bench, plays trombone and fences with the medieval longsword and epée.